Designed and manufactured in New Zealand, The Te Kahu Ora thermal screening system detects people with fevers automatically.

 The camera includes a large display and an integrated thermal reference which improves the accuracy and robustness of the body temperature measurements.
 The thermal reference is a small box that sits about 50cm in front of the camera and contains a metal plate that heats up to a known temperature.
 The camera uses this to continuously calibrate.

 The system itself does not collect personal information.
-The measured temperatures will be logged providing a record for health and safety reporting.
-These will be available via a portal and will be able to be downloaded to a spreadsheet.
+The measured temperatures are logged to the cloud providing a record for health and safety reporting.
+These are be available via a portal and can be be downloaded to a spreadsheet.
+You can also set up alerts to be notified in real time when someone is detected with a high temperature.

 "Very positive feedback from staff RE having temps taken by the paramedic and now your machine.
 This gives reassurance" - Inspector Kieren Kortegast, Centre Manager, Southern Communications Centre, New Zealand Police